garganurag893/Next.js_GraphQL_Express_Apollo_Boilerplate/README.md

 ### Step 3: Install dependencies

-Navigate to the server and nextjs app directories and run the below command:
+Navigate to the server, nextjs and react app directories and run the below command:

 ```bash
 $ yarn